danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 * **System dependencies:** Installs packages like Chrome for running headless feature tests.
 * **Test setup:**
   * `bin/rails db:test:prepare` sets up the test database.
-  * `bin/rails assets:precompile` is important for any JavaScript or CSS your app uses—without this, the feature tests may load broken pages or fail entirely.
-Precompiling ensures the test browser sees a fully styled, functional site, and any screenshots captured on failure will actually reflect the expected layout and design.
+  * `bin/rails assets:precompile` precompiling assets ensures the test browser sees a fully styled, functional site, and any screenshots captured on failure will actually reflect the expected layout and design.
 * **Test execution:** Runs your Cucumber features in test mode.
 * **Artifacts on failure:** If any test fails, screenshots and HTML reports from Capybara are saved and uploaded as artifacts.
 You can download them from the GitHub UI to debug what went wrong.